udilerner99/My_Notes/nyc_taxi_demo/README.md

 we want to count each day the summarize of the rides amount & passenger count.

 11. also added metadata file for the fact with tests of not_null

+### Step 5
+lets change the ingestion engine to run in a multi thread environment in order to download the source files more efficiently.

+we can utilize Python's concurrent.futures module, which provides a high-level interface for asynchronously executing functions.

+The script uses a ThreadPoolExecutor to manage a pool of worker threads.
+It iterates over the months and years, constructs the URL for each month, and submits the download task to the executor asynchronously using executor.submit().
+This allows the files to be downloaded in parallel.

+After submitting all tasks, the script waits for all tasks to complete by calling executor.shutdown(wait=True).
+This ensures that the script does not exit before all downloads are finished.